Tywrap-Studios/Krafter/README.md

 # Krafter

 Krafter is a content-rich bot for Discord, built using the Kord and KordEx libraries and Kotlin.
-Krafter was made with expansibility in mind, allowing for a lot of configurability and customization.
+Krafter was made with expansibility in mind, allowing for a lot of configurability and customisation.
 Almost everything is turned off by default, and you can enable only the features you want and need with minimal effort in the neatly organised config files.